geg-tech/biblicallyaccuratekeyboard/journal.md

 time spent: 1 hour

-## 7/24/25 - uhh (building and recap)
+## POST BUILDING RECAP!!!!!!
-i think i was supposed to journal the build process 💀 ill try to recap everything <br/>
+i think i was supposed to journal the build process 💀 ill try to recap everything with pictures on my phone as references <br/>

 * 7/8/25 - I got my parts from Aliexpress and started to print out the parts.
 I added the stabilizers to the keyswitch sections.
 * 7/9/25 - more printing